RCalosena/Cataclysmus/README.md

 # Cataclysmus
 Source code of Cataclysmus.

-Cataclysmus is a survival modpack that reworks Minecraft with a gameplay focus to it, aiming to turn it into an experience that actively deviates from being vanilla-friendly.
+Cataclysmus is a survival RPG modpack that reworks Minecraft with a gameplay focus to it, aiming to turn combat into a strategic and fast-pased experience that actively deviates from being vanilla-friendly.

 Credits: https://cataclysm.fandom.com/wiki/Contributors